MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 To create a Microsoft account (MSA):

 1. Decide if you want to use your existing GitHub account to create a Microsoft account (MSA).
-See [Publish add-ons by using your GitHub credentials](github.md).
+See [Publish Microsoft Edge extensions by using a GitHub account](github.md).

 1. If you aren't using your GitHub account to create the Microsoft account (MSA), navigate to [account.microsoft.com][MicrosoftAccount].